 "...By the end of the 1800s, East Hampton bell maker N. N. Hill had developed a process of stamping sleigh bells out of sheet metal....
 While casting bells, two skilled workmen could make about 500 bells in one day.
 [W]ith stamping, one man can produce 25,000 bells!...

 "In 1839, the total number of bells manufactured in East Hampton was reported at about 14,000 sleigh bells and house bells combined.
 Only 11 years later, an 1850 industrial census reported the annual total of sleigh bells made in town jumped to '245,000 dozen,' almost three million bells....

 "By the late 1800s, the many bell makers of East Hampton provided 90% of the world's sleigh bells...."
 (3)

 Bell manufacturers in the East Hampton area during the 1800s included William Barton, sons Hiram and Hubbard Barton, Bevin Bros.
 Mfg.
 Co., Gong Bell Co., East Hampton Bell Co., N. N. Hill Brass Co., Starr Brothers, Veazey & White, and W. E. Barton & Clark (W.E. was William Barton's grandson.)

-East Hampton manufacturers, while prolific, were not the only ones making bells in the U.S. By the late 1800s, bell foundries throughout the East and Midwest produced a dizzying variety of sleigh bells and many different ways to put sleigh bells on horses and their vehicles.
+East Hampton manufacturers, while prolific, were not the only ones making bells in the U.S. By the late 1800s, foundries throughout the East and Midwest produced a dizzying variety of sleigh bells and many different ways to put sleigh bells on horses and their vehicles.